 The main limitations to the ground-based data from the MANTRA 2004 campaign were weather and signal-to-noise ratio.
 The weather reduced the total number of clear-sky days during the seven-week campaign to only six.
-The metal mesh, used to ensure that the interferograms did not saturate when the FTS was on the balloon, reduced the signalto-noise ratio of the data, increasing the error.
-Despite these limitations, the U of T FTS total columns of ozone agree within 7% with the total columns computed by the U of T GBS, SAOZ and the Brewer Spectrophotometers (Figure 5.24), all on-site in Vanscoy, all of which are UV-VIS instruments.
-Some of this difference may be due to spectroscopic errors between the UV-VIS and the IR, which can lead to systematic differences of 5.5% in IR/UV-VIS absorbance ratios [104].
-A possibility for the larger errors found between SAOZ and the U of T GBS and the U of T FTS than between the U of T FTS and the Brewer Spectrophotometers is their respective viewing geometries.
-The U of T GBS and SAOZ measure scattered light only at dawn and dusk, whereas the Brewers and the U of T FTS measure direct sunlight throughout the day, and so have the same viewing geometry.
+The metal mesh, used to ensure that the interferograms did not saturate when the FTS was on the balloon, reduced the signal-to-noise ratio of the data, increasing the error.
+Despite these limitations, the U of T FTS total columns of ozone agree within 7% with the total columns computed by the U of T GBS, SAOZ and the Brewer Spectrophotometers (Figure 5.22), all on-site in Vanscoy, all of which are UV-VIS instruments.
+Some of this difference may be due to spectroscopic errors between the UV-VIS and the IR, which can lead to systematic differences of 5.5% in IR/UV-VIS absorbance ratios [103].
+A possibility for the larger errors found between SAOZ and the U of T GBS and the U of T FTS than between the U of T GBS and SAOZ measure scattered light only at dawn and dusk, whereas the Brewers and the U of T FTS measure direct sunlight throughout the day, and so have the same viewing geometry.

 Partial column comparison with the MLS satellite instrument show excellent agreement (within the error of the MCT detector on the U of T FTS) for all molecules except for HCl.
-The difference between the HCl partial columns is still unclear, and a similar discrepancy is seen for HCl profiles between MLS and HALOE that is as yet unexplained [103].
+The difference between the HCl partial columns is still unclear, and a similar discrepancy is seen for HCl profiles between MLS and HALOE that is as yet unexplained [102].
 This discrepancy is not seen between the MLS and ACE-FTS profiles, indicating that this is not an IR/UV-VIS spectroscopy problem.
 These will have been some of the first intercomparisons with MLS data, as it began recording science data on August 13, 2004.